 Moderators: Dr. Diane Hart

 The PIT is the official Archbishop Mitty cheering section.
 This formal club allows students to come together to encourage and support Archbishop Mitty’s various sporting events.
 The PIT is a source of inspiration, encouragement, and positive support for AMHS athletics.
 After events, the PIT is expected to sing the school Alma Mater as a tribute to the hard work of its student-athletes.
 Sign-ups normally take place at the beginning of the school year.
 Members are entitled to free entrance into home sporting events, along with priority status for rooter buses to selected away games, and tailgate/pre-game activities.

 (Club activities and signups will be announced based on information provided by the Santa Clara County)

 Moderator: Mr. Cody King

 (Please see: ROBOTICS PAGE)

 The Role Playing Games Club is dedicated to bringing people together to sit down and play RPGs, a cooperative experience that aims to use students' creativity and narrative skills to overcome presented challenges.
 Along with fostering connections, students contribute to a collective running storyline, unbounded by scripts or definite plots, creating interesting stories and tales.
 Above all, the primary goal of this club is to have a place where friends can play together and have a good time.

 The Vietnamese Student Association is committed to celebrating and sharing Vietnamese culture and the Vietnamese-American experience.
-We plan to promote cultural awareness and diversity throughout the Mitty community.
-Our activities include Game Nights, celebrating the Lunar New Year, performing a fan dance at the Tet Festival, and an-end-of-the-year Multicultural party that includes other cultural clubs on and off campus.
+Our activities include Game Nights, celebrating the Lunar New Year, performing a fan dance at the Tet Festival, and an end-of-the-year multicultural party that includes other cultural clubs on and off campus.